rexthonyy/sharetxt/README.md

 * **1.0.0** (2021-2-8): Initial release

 ## People
-These are people who contributed to project in one way or the other :heart:
+These are people who contributed to the project in one way or the other :heart:

 *	[@101TWOTWO](https://twitter.com/101TWOTWO)
 *	[@Abisalde](https://twitter.com/Abisalde)